 How Do I Test My Water?

 One of the most common issues when using tap water is the added chlorine and ammonia.
 When combined these make chloramine.
 Chlorine and ammonia are used to make water drinkable for the public.
-If it was just chlorine in the water, you could let the water aerate for 24 hours and the chlorine would evaporate (2).
+If it was just chlorine in the water, you could let the water aerate for 24 hours and the chlorine would evaporate.
 Unfortunately, chloramine has a much slower evaporation rate.
 To test your water for chlorine levels, you can use the same chlorine testing strips that you would use in your swimming pool.
 As a rule of thumb, the closer you live in proximity to the source of distribution the higher your chlorine level tends to be.
 However, in very large municipalities there are chlorine boosting stations throughout their distribution routes.
-This prevents “chlorine overload” at distribution near the source.
+This prevents “chlorine overload” at a distribution near the source.
 To learn more about what may be in your water, you can also visit your local municipality.
 It is also good to learn what other minerals may be present.

 How Do I Fix My Water Issues?

 Theoretically, you could solve all your water issues by buying filtered water to feed your plants.
-This makes the assumption that the water you are purchasing is better than the water coming out of the faucet.
+This assumes that the water you are purchasing is better than the water coming out of the faucet.
 So let’s get real, we do not recommend this for any size grow especially for large grows.
 Even if you are ballin’ on a budget installing a simple water filtration system in your grow is the best option for your ladies and Mother Earth.
 Your water source is going to be the predicting factor dictating how you will need to filter.

 Carbon is what is used in common water filters that you would use in your house to make your drinking water taste cleaner, like the Brita jug that you keep in the fridge.
-Carbon filters work to remove chloramine (2) and help to reduce the amount of effort that the RO has to put out.
-When used as a pre-filter, it removes some of the larger particles that may be in the water you are using (4).
+Carbon filters work to remove chloramine and help to reduce the amount of effort that the RO has to put out.
+When used as a pre-filter, it removes some of the larger particles that may be in the water you are using.
 A carbon filter will help to remove some of the alkaline residues that can build up and clog your RO system.

 Air Pumps for Your Hydro Set Up